 - Thousand Island Dressing

 Cooked brats store well in the refrigerator.
-Wrap them tightly in plastic wrap, seal in a Ziploc bag, or place in an air-tight container.
+Wrap them tightly in plastic wrap, seal them in a Ziploc bag, or place them in an air-tight container.
 Once ready, store in the refrigerator for up to 3 days.

 Brats also freeze well.
 It is easy to store leftover cooked brats in the freezer.
-Wrap them tightly in plastic wrap, seal in a Ziploc bag, or place in an air-tight container.
+Wrap them tightly in plastic wrap, seal in a Ziploc bag, or place them in an air-tight container.
 Once ready, store in the freezer for up to 30 days.
 To defrost, place them back into the refrigerator for 48 hours.
 Once thawed, they are ready to reheat in the microwave or oven.

 Product Recommendations for this Recipe - #ad:

 The Short Order Cook is a participant in the Amazon Services LLC Associates Program.
 As an Amazon Associate, I earn from qualifying purchases.
 If you click on a link and make a purchase, I may earn a small commission on the sale at no additional cost to you.
 This helps with the costs of running the blog.
 Thank you!